RamonGilabert/Walker/README.md

 After lots of apps, designs and animations, after trying some of the most famous web frameworks and after I learnt FramerJS, which has one of the most beautiful springs I've seen.
 I'm building a collection of my knowledge, as I said when I was learning iOS development I would do, let me present Walker to you, an animation engine and library.

+Walker has a bohemian companion that walks tight with him, this is [], a present of animations that will make your life easier when developing iOS apps.

 ## Code

 Walker has different types of use cases and behaviors, you can either have a chain of animations with different blocks and callbacks, or reuse animations and apply them in different cases.